 It would be an exaggeration to say that the settlement immediately prospered; between 1625 and 1640 Fort Amsterdam's population only grew from 270 to about 500.
 But it did not face the self-inflicted hardships experienced by the Jamestown settlers or the Pilgrims.
 As far as I've been able to ascertain, the Dutch pretty much knew what they were doing and as a result didn't face mass starvation or disease.

 As the Dutch upriver fur trade expanded, the settlement at Fort Amsterdam grew in importance as a trading hub, and the population doubled between 1640 and 1650.
 The settlement's growth was further aided by the arrival of a new Director General in 1647; Peter Stuyvesant.
 Stuyvesant, who walked with a peg leg after a run-in with a Spanish cannon ball in St. Martin, was not a lot of fun but ran a tight ship.
 He was selected by the Dutch West India Company to restore a level of order in the colony that they felt had been lacking.
-Although it didn't win him any friends he was fairly unpopular with the masses), Stuyvesant did his job and Fort Amsterdam thrived as never before.
+Although it didn't win him any friends (he was fairly unpopular with the masses), Stuyvesant did his job and Fort Amsterdam thrived as never before.

-The settlement officially became a Dutch city and changed its name to New Amsterdam in 1653, and over the next decade its population boomed to nearly 9,000 inhabitants; only about half of which were Dutch.
+The settlement officially became a Dutch city and changed its name to New Amsterdam in 1653, and over the next decade its population boomed from around 1,500 to nearly 2,500 inhabitants; only about half of which were Dutch.
 Because the New Amsterdam was considered to be a commercial venture first and foremost, its ethnic / racial / religious composition of New Amsterdam wasn't of particular concern to its residents or the Dutch West India Company.
 So long as a person was willing to work hard and not be a burden on others (or a jerk), they were welcomed (or at least tolerated) in New Amsterdam.
 This policy attracted talent from all over the world and was a key component in New Amsterdam's growth.
 Stuyvesant was a notable exception to this rule, and was hostile to those who did not belong to the Dutch Reformed Church.
 But when he petitioned the Dutch West India Company to expel a group of Sephardic Jews that had come to the city after fleeing Portuguese persecution in Brazil, he was told that such an action would be "unreasonable and unfair", and instead the Jews were granted permanent residency.

 The English had long maintained a claim to New Netherland, but nothing much had ever been done about it until King Charles II gave the colony to his brother, the Duke of York, as a gift.
 The Duke, who would later attach his title to the city, was quick to claim his prize, and the Dutch history of New York came to an end in August 1664 when four English warships entered the harbor and demanded New Netherland's surrender.
 Stuyvesant initially refused and promised a fight to the death, but this didn't sit well with the rest of the city's residents.
 The half that weren't Dutch saw no reason do die for Stuyvesant's nationalistic pride, and the half that were Dutch thought of New Amsterdam more as a company and themselves employees.
 If anything, being under British rule would expand their trading opportunities with other colonies to the north and south.
 So instead of getting themselves killed in a fight they were never going to win, they negotiated a deal with the British that allowed them to keep on going about their daily lives much as they had been.
 No property was confiscated and the ethnic / racial / religious tolerance that many of the city's residents had enjoyed was maintained.
 Even old Peter Stuyvesant decided to stick around, and lived out the rest of his days at his Bouwerij (Dutch for "farm") north of town, in what would later be known as the Bowery.